 - Scrambled Egg Sandwich by Sneha’s Recipes

-- Spinach and Tomato-Egg White Frittata by Simply Inspired Meals
+- Spinach and Tomato-Egg White Frittata by Simply Inspired Meals (this recipe)

 How to make frittatas

 To make the frittatas, start by cooking down the vegetables (mushrooms, spinach first, then tomatoes) in a skillet on the stove with a little olive oil.
 Spray your Micky muffin mold and set on a cooking sheet.
 Whisk together the egg whites, milk, and pepper in a bowl or large measuring cup.
 Fill each muffin cup with about 1/4 cup of the egg mixture and then add the cooked vegetables to each muffin cup directly.
 Stir to combine.
 Bake for 20 minutes until lightly browned.
 If desired, drizzle light sour cream over the top of the frittatas or serve on the side.

 Spinach and Tomato-Egg White Frittata Recipe

 - 5 egg whites